 TXN has a bright future ahead of it due to its focus on the Internet of Things (IoT) and 5G customer deployments.
 The recent emergence of 5G is aiding performance in TXN analog products.
 The opportunity in IoT is huge for semiconductor companies, as it connects every imaginable electronic device.

 TXN also sees success in the automotive market.
 The company provides solutions for infotainment, safety, powertrain, and body electronics such as lighting.
 The company is rated a Buy in our POWR Ratings system.
-It has a Momentum Grade of B as well.
-This is due to its mid and long-term performance.
-TXN also has a Quality Grade of A, meaning its balance sheet is rock solid, highlighted by a current ratio of 4.3, indicating it has more than enough cash to handle short-term obligations.
+TXN has a Quality Grade of A, meaning its balance sheet is rock solid, highlighted by a current ratio of 6.1, indicating it has more than enough cash to handle short-term obligations.

-There is a lot to like about TXN, and analysts agree as the company has a Sentiment Grade of B. For TXN’s other grades, including Growth, Value, and Stability, click here.
-The company is ranked #12 in the Semiconductor & Wireless Chip industry.
+For TXN’s other grades, including Growth, Value, Momentum, and Stability, click here.
+The company is ranked #33 in the Semiconductor & Wireless Chip industry.

 Intel Corporation (INTC)

 The final stock on this list might be a surprise to some.
-Over the summer, INTC was all but left for dead after it reported a delay in its new chips.
+Over the summer last year, INTC was all but left for dead after it reported a delay in its new chips.
 But things are changing, and INTC is making a comeback.
 The company is one of the world’s largest chipmakers.
 It designs and manufactures microprocessors for the global personal computer and data center markets.

 The company was previously known for its PC-centric business but is now shifting to data-centric businesses such as artificial intelligence and autonomous driving.
 In fact, its data-centric businesses accounted for almost half of its total revenue last year.
 To increase its market share in this business segment, the company has made investments in the Internet of Things (IoT) and memory and storage.
 As more information is stored in the cloud, there is a demand for more efficient chips in both cost and energy.

-Even with a low P/E, it also has a Momentum Grade of B as the stock has shown bullishness this month.
-INTC also has a Quality Grade of A with $23.9 billion in cash at the end of the last reported quarter.
-For access to INTC other grades (Growth, Stability, and Sentiment), click here.
-The company is ranked #10 in the Semiconductor & Wireless Chip industry.
+INTC also has a Quality Grade of B with $22.4 billion in cash at the end of the last reported quarter.
+For access to INTC other grades (Growth, Momentum, Stability, and Sentiment), click here.
+The company is ranked #20 in the Semiconductor & Wireless Chip industry.

 KLIC shares .
 Year-to-date, KLIC has gained 56.18%, versus a 4.50% rise in the benchmark S&P 500 index during the same period.